UnkwUsr/hlhax/README.md

 Unknown Russian site with a lot of useful information about hacks in cs 1.6:
 <http://troll-homepage.narod.ru/>

-Special thanks to `shelru` for his method of injecting library into process using debugger (I found this method from his released extramirror version for linux, but then he deleted all stuff related to linux version, so I can't even see on it anymore, lol).
+Special thanks to `shelru` for method of injecting library into process using debugger, which idea I took from extramirror version for linux.

-And, somewhere in the code I also inserted urls to original sources, but I'm sure that's not all.
+Somewhere in the code I also inserted urls to original sources, but I'm sure that's not all.